teambit/envs/packages/react-native/README.md

 ### Expo "jest-haste-map" error after bit import of a component

-If you get this error, you need to expend the metro-config blacklist to ignore also `bit` folder.
+If you get this error, you need to expend the metro-config blacklist to ignore also the components default directory folder where Bit import components.
 Link to the issue https://github.com/teambit/envs/issues/149

-Edit the `metro.config.js` file:
+The default directory is: `"componentsDefaultDirectory": "components/{name}"` According to the directory, edit the `metro.config.js` file:

 ```
 const blacklist = require('metro-config/src/defaults/blacklist');